National EdD Wales 2026 Application Information

 Cardiff Metropolitan University

 (NB.
-Although each National EdD doctoral student will register at one institution, the National EdD cohort will engage in shared learning experiences, conferences, and networking opportunities plus a face-to-face, on-campus EdD Residential for all students (July 11th and 12th 2025).
+Although each National EdD doctoral student will register at one institution, the National EdD cohort will engage in shared learning experiences, conferences, and networking opportunities plus a face-to-face, on-campus EdD Residential for all students).

 Structure of National EdD (Wales)